 Final Thoughts

-When you are going on a road trip somewhere new or unfamiliar with your normal fishing spots, this is the time to use google maps to really save time.
+When going on a road trip somewhere new or unfamiliar with your normal fishing spots, this is the time to use them to save a lot of time.
 It will help you get more chances to land the fish you’re targeting.

 - Fishing For Catfish (Top Tips, Bait, & Gear To Catch The Big 3) - October 20, 2022